Addono/spt-server/README.md

 **Schedule**: Backups run daily at 00:00 UTC.
 To change this, edit the `schedule` in [`.github/workflows/backup-profiles.yml`](.github/workflows/backup-profiles.yml).

 **Testing** To test the action instead of waiting for the schedule to kick-in, you can manually dispatch it.

+## Cost

+This setup is designed to be budget-friendly.
+The pricing model of Fly.io is pay-per-use.
+In addition, the server will scale to zero when no users are connected, meaning you only pay for the time the server is actually running.

+You can tweak the resources available to the server in the `fly.toml` file, for example, by changing the `vm.memory` and `vm.cpus` settings.
+The default settings are usually sufficient for a small SPT server with a few players.

+The only constant-cost would be storage, which is a couple of cents per GB per month.

+In our experiences, our bill has been around $2-3 a month.
+Fly.io typically doesn't invoice you for bills under $5 each month, thus the server has effectively been free.